 post: "Mr.Truk

-perfection and lost the versatility and function of
+achieve near perfection and lost the versatility and

-worry.
-There went the pleasure for myself and
+There went the pleasure for myself and others who

-in the parking lot, who can smile, giggle,
+please those folks in the parking lot, who can smile,

-remember?) about that aspect or I'd started this
+didn't know (couldn't remember?) about that aspect or

-Crosley re-adventure thing long ago.
-Dang, what have I
+I'd started this Crosley re-adventure thing long ago.
+Dang, what have I been

 Jim Welther has been to every National show since 1972.
 This year he decided to raise the bar and drove the 329 miles from his home in Illinois, winning the Long Distance award.
 In mid 90 degree weather that was a hot ride. |

-in a Crosley with no support team, a tow bar might be
+Crosley with no support team, a tow bar might be useful.

-useful.
-I can see Jim with his thumb beside the
+I can see Jim with his thumb beside the road looking for

 Here is more current (not very), photo that I have had for awhile.
 Another shot.
 If anyone in the Lafayette, IN area can take a new shot and/or has more info, send it to me and I will add it.
 One of our members reports it looking much the same in August 2008 when he saw it. |